 VA Loan Benefits

-A key benefit of a VA loan is the ability to obtain a home loan without being required to make a down payment.
+A key advantage of a VA loan is the ability to obtain a home loan without being required to make a down payment.
 Securing a VA loan also means the borrower does not have to purchase private mortgage insurance.
 VA loans largely have lower interest rates, limited buyers’ cost at closing, no prepayment penalties, and refinancing options.